sljunkie/unitree_ros2_to_real/README.md

 TODO

 # Run the package
-Before any low-level control, press L2+A on the controller pad to lock the standing/lying down robot position and then press L1+L2+START to tell the robot to accept joint-level (a.k.a. low-level) control.
+Before any low-level control, press L2+A on the controller pad to lock the robot position and then press L1+L2+START to tell the robot to accept joint-level control.

 First, source the `unitree_ros2_to_real` package: